-I have a husband, Kellen.
-It will be 9 years on Sept.
-1, 2020.
-I have a 14-year old step-daughter named Amiya, who lives with us primarily.
-And I have a daughter named Chandler (6) and a daughter named Aubrey (4).
+I am divorced.
+I have a daughter named Chandler (8) and a daughter named Aubrey (6).
 There will be no more children.

 What are three things that bring you joy?

-My daughters’ laughter, restaurants I’ve never been to, sitting on my patio with coffee in silence watching the trees, going to art museums, getting a new coffee mug, and opening a fresh notebook.
+My daughters’ laughter, restaurants I’ve never been to, sitting on my patio with coffee reading a book, going to art museums, getting a new coffee mug, and opening a fresh notebook.
 Yes, I gave more than 3, I don’t like to be put in a box.